 Your code is now ready to run.

-- Now, press F5 on your keyboard, or from the menu bar select Run -> Run Sub/UserForm.
+- Press F5 or from the menu bar, select Run -> Run Sub/UserForm.
 You can also just click on the small Run icon in the sub-menu bar to run the macro.

 Steps:

-- Firstly, select the range where the values of the dropdown list are present (in our case, the range is B5:B9).
+- Select the range where the values of the dropdown list are present (in our case, the range is B5:B9).

 - A list of options will appear.
-From there, select Define Name…
+Select Define Name…

-- After that, a New Name pop-up box will appear.
-In the Name box, write any name that you like (we named our cell Fruits).
+- A New Name pop-up box will appear.
+Enter any name that you like (we named our cell Fruits).

 - We have successfully named the range B5:B9 Fruits (shown in the picture below).